 Taxpayers are encouraged to check with their mortgage company if they think their current arrangement is not reflected by the color of their statement.
 This has been an area of confusion in past years, resulting in double payments or late payments in some cases.

-Washington County is now able to accept payments via the Internet using a credit card, debit card or a direct transfer from a customer's bank account.
+Washington County accepts payments via the Internet using a credit card, debit card or a direct transfer from a customer's bank account.
 This payment method can be accessed through the Washington County Website.